“Security is not a product, but a process."

 - Bruce Schneier

-Modern Security Officer equipment is designed to help security professionals complete their job to the highest possible standard.
-There is a lot more to the tools that Security Officers use on a daily basis to keep our communities safe and make the world a better place through their heroic acts.
+Modern security equipment and gear are designed to help security professionals complete their job to the highest possible standard.
+But there is a lot more to the tools and techniques that Security Officers use daily to keep our communities safe and make the world a friendlier place.
+That is why we created this monthly mini-series where we share useful tips, best practices, and tutorials around security equipment.

 Security professionals have been using radios since the 1920s.
 In an industry where you're talking about protecting people, communication is everything.
 The ability to communicate with your team in a fast and effective manner can make a huge difference.
 Not only does it make it easier for you to communicate with colleagues, dispatch, or other emergency services, but it's also a way to learn more about your environment and the goings-on of your workplace so that you can do your job in the best way possible.